google-deepmind/slowfast_nfnets/README.md

 Below is a summary of all 12 HARES tasks, with the links to obtaining these freely available datasets.
-Note that the lables of original test sets of [Birdsong] and [TUT18] are not publicly availabe - therefore we use the splits created by the authors of [Pre-Training Audio Representations with Self-Supervision], which is based on the original training dataset.
+Note that the lables of original test sets of [Birdsong] and [TUT18] are not publicly availabe - therefore we use the splits created by the authors of [Pre-Training Audio Representations with Self-Supervision] ([download link]), which is based on the original training subset.
 For more details about how to assemble these tasks, please refer to Appendix A of the arXiv version of [our paper].

 | Dataset   |      Task      |  #Samples | #Classes | Domain |
 |----------|:-------------|------:|------:|:------|